eleloya23/dotfiles/README.md

 ### **apps/gui**

-This file contains all the graphical applications this script is gonna install.
+The Graphical Applications this script is gonna install.

 ```
 virtualbox